eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

     - On OpenShift 3.x run the `chectl server:start --platform=openshift --installer=operator --domain=<ingress-domain> --che-operator-cr-yaml=<codewind-che.yaml file>`
     - On regular Kubernetes run: `chectl server:start --platform=k8s --installer=operator --domain=<ingress-domain> --che-operator-cr-yaml=<codewind-che.yaml file>`

-## Enable privileged and root containers to run
+## Enabling privileged and root containers to run
 Codewind is currently required to run as privileged (as it builds container images) and as root.
-If your cluster is OpenShift 3.x, please run the following commands:
+If your cluster is OpenShift 3.x, please run the following commands, where `<che namespace>` is the namespace you installed Che in:
-1. Enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:eclipse-che` to enable privileged containers
+1. Enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<che namespace>` to enable privileged containers
-2. Enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:eclipse-che` to enable containers to run as root.
+2. Enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<che namespace>` to enable containers to run as root.

 ## After installing Che